Adam4CZ/toolbelt-tfc-integration/README.md

-# TFC Season Notifier
+# Tool Belt + TFC Integration

-A simple TerraFirmaCraft addon that displays a customizable notification whenever the in-game season (month) changes.
-Perfect for players who want seasonal reminders for planting, harvesting, or preparing for winter.

-Titles and subtitle messages are configurable in the config file of the mod (in the /config/ folder).
+A simple integration mod between Toolbelt and TerraFirmaCraft mods.
+It adds modified recipies for belt and pouch, as well as belt upgrading funcionality.